-Supported admit students are admitted to Juniata with the belief that they have the potential to succeed in college but would benefit from extra mentoring and assistance from Academic Support staff.
+Supported admit students are admitted to Juniata with the belief that they have the potential to succeed in college but would benefit from extra mentoring and assistance from QUEST academic coaching staff.

-Supported admit students also benefit from resources offered through or coordinated by the Office of Academic Support Services, including use of the Writing Center, how to best utilize the faculty and advisers, when referral to the counseling center is appropriate, how to build an academic schedule and design a Program of Emphasis, how to go about exploring possible careers, etc.
+Supported admit students also benefit from resources offered through by QUEST staff and other campus partners, including use of the Writing Center, how to best utilize the faculty and advisers, when referral to the counseling center is appropriate, how to build an academic schedule and design a Program of Emphasis, how to go about exploring possible careers, etc.

 While receiving the additional support described herein, supported admit students carry a typical course load of 12-16 credits during the first semester and are in no way distinguishable from their peers in the classroom.
 Upon completion of one semester in good academic standing, the student is no longer considered a supported admit.